erabug/wikigraph/readme.md

     file for page links (rels.tsv) and one for pages (nodes.tsv).
 First it assembles a dictionary of redirect pages, then it creates a page link dictionary, filtering out redirects and specific page types.
-Then, pages with no outgoing links are removed and their code is added to a 'deadend' set.
-Then, removes links from pages in the dictionary that are in the 'deadend set'.
+Then, pages with no outgoing links are removed and their code is added to a 'dead-end' set.
+Pages with links to pages in the dead-end set remove those links.
 Finally, the dictionary is parsed and information is written to two .tsv files."""

     redirects = redirects_dict('data/cleaned_redirects.tsv')